-As discussed in Note 1, the financial statements present only the Community Development Administration Housing Revenue Bonds and do not purport to, and do not, present fairly the financial position of the Department of Housing and Community Development of the State of Maryland as of June 30, 2011 and 2010, and the changes in its net assets and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Community Development Administration Housing Revenue Bonds and do not purport to, and do not, present fairly the financial position of the Department of Housing and Community Development of the State of Maryland as of June 30, 2012 and 2011, and the changes in its net assets and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of the Community Development Administration Housing Revenue Bonds of the Department of Housing and Community Development of the State of Maryland as of June 30, 2011 and 2010, and the changes in its net assets and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of the Community Development Administration Housing Revenue Bonds of the Department of Housing and Community Development of the State of Maryland as of June 30, 2012 and 2011, and the changes in its net assets and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The Supplemental Disclosures of Change in Fair Value of Investments and Mortgage-Backed Securities are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information has not been subjected to the auditing procedures applied in our audits of the basic financial statements and, accordingly, we express no opinion on it.
+The Supplemental Disclosures of Change in Fair Value of Investments and Mortgage-Backed Securities, which is the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in our audits of the basic financial statements and, accordingly, we express no opinion or provide any assurance on it.

-Regard Group, P.C.
+Respict Group, P.C.

-Baltimore, Maryland September 29, 2011
+Baltimore, Maryland September 28, 2012